vygr/ChrysaLisp/STATUS.md

 Big changes are afoot with numeric types.
 They are going polymorphic with respect to the Lisp interface functions.
-This will allow apps to switch from fixed, to reals (and floats and doubles) when they come along, with very little effort.
+This will allow apps to switch from fixed, to reals (and floats and doubles, when they come along), with very little effort.

 Various platforms will have limited capabilities for floats, so reals are a fast software implemented compromise for IEEE float/doubles on such platforms.